mhadaily/handling_errors_gracefully_dartpad_workshop/public/step_01/instructions.md

 # Handling errors in Flutter

 Errors can occurs at any time in any applications.
-It's our responsibility to handle them gracefully and boost the user experience by showing helpful messages.
+It's your responsibility to handle them gracefully and boost the user experience by showing helpful messages.
 Let's first start by understanding how Flutter handles errors and why you see a red screen from time to time!

 All errors caught by Flutter are routed to the `FlutterError.onError` function.
 By default, this calls `FlutterError.presentError`, which dumps the error to the device logs.
 That's why you see the messages in your IDE or text editor.

 <!-- I've changed these sentences for clarity.
 Please accept to disregard those changes :) -->

 However, you can override the `Flutter.onError` function.
 For example, the code below prints errors to the console in debug mode, and reports errors to the current `Zone` in production mode.

 <!-- Random Thought: Are you going to discuss zones in future steps?
 Zones are kind of advanced, not sure if they should be mentioned right away or not? -->